-The CAREN can be used in many different types of research and clinical rehabilitation, ranging from neurological and musculoskeletal disorders, amputees, brain and spinal injuries, multiple sclerosis, Parkinson’s disease, military veterans, and return-to-sport rehabilitation.
+The CAREN can be used for countless types of research and clinical rehabilitation, ranging from neurological and musculoskeletal disorders, amputees, brain and spinal injuries, multiple sclerosis, Parkinson’s disease, military servicemen and women, and return-to-sport rehabilitation.

 There are two different configurations available, which can be tailored to your specific needs:

 This features a dual-belt instrumented treadmill which is mounted on the motion base.
 There is also a cylindrical virtual reality projection screen which allows wider peripheral vision scope of up to 180 degrees.
 This is bespoke for balance and all gait applications.

 This model is the most advanced set up, featuring a 360 degrees dome for a fully-immersive virtual reality experience and a dual belt mounted instrumented treadmill.
 Again, this is bespoke for all balance and gait applications.

 Every CAREN can be upgraded in terms of kinetic and kinematic add-ons, wireless EMG, motion capture, data gloves, head mounted systems, haptic systems, heart rate measurement systems, energy consumption systems, pressure measurement systems, and other device integrations using the D-Flow software.

 Summit Medical and Scientific installed Europe’s first CAREN High End at the Defence and National Rehabilitation Centre (DNRC) at Stanford Hall in 2018.
 It is currently being used in the rehabilitation and therapy of injured military veterans and active servicemen and women for a wide range of conditions, including brain and spinal injuries, neurological disorders and amputees.